-The Netherlands has a total population of 17.1 million inhabitants (January 2017) and is governed by a monarchy.
+The Netherlands has a total population of 17.3 million inhabitants (January 2019) and is governed by a monarchy.
 The ministers are the people's representatives with respect to the actions of the government.
 The head of state does not bear political responsibility and can therefore not be held politically accountable by the parliament.
 The Netherlands has 12 provinces, each with its own local authorities.
+Since 2010 the Netherlands, together with the countries of Aruba, Curacao and Sint-Maarten have formed part of the Kingdom of the Netherlands.
+The islands of Bonaire, Sint-Eustatius and Saba have a separate status and form part of the Caribbean part of the Kingdom.